-- voluntary estimated payments or tax prepayments made before the date this return was filed. - extension payments or other voluntary prepayments made before the original due date of the return. - payment made before the date this return is filed.
+- extension payments or other voluntary prepayments made before the original due date of the return. - payment made before the date this return is filed.

-Line 61c - Enter the amount you wish to claim of Illinois pass-through withholding reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you have received more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and enter the total on Line 61c.
-Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1120-ST
+Line 65c - Enter the amount you wish to claim of Illinois pass-through withholding reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you have received more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and enter the total here.
+Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1120-ST.